NordicSemiconductor/nrf-device-lister-js/README.md

 // The recommendation is to raise all errors related to devices with the 'jlink'
 // capability, and devices with the 'usb' capability only if their Product ID/Vendor ID
-// (as listed in the usb Device) are of interest to your application. lister.on('error', function(device){
+// (as listed in the usb Device) are of interest to your application.
+// Errors that happen on consecutive enumerations are throttled down: only
+// the first one is emmited.
+lister.on('error', function(device){
     // the only parameter is a non-conflated device.
     // It will look like: